RobRendell/gTove/README.md

 * Movable window when still freely resizing width can do this thing when clicking on something in it can pop up the scrollbar and otherwise ignore your click.
 * Turn off grid snap, rotate map to random angle (minis on map move/rotate correctly), turn on grid snap and rotate map so it snaps: minis don't snap to the correct position/rotation.
+* Dragging piece with attached mini on hex map - attached mini snaps to square grid, not hex.

 * Elvis operator!
 Should refactor code.
 * Nominate an "entry point" for a scenario, where the camera first focuses on load.
 * Change ambient light levels - affect only maps (e.g. light a daytime map with dim blue light to make it look like night).
 Is this worth doing without also adding point lights?